tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/france.rst

 This rule applies to any company size.
 Auto-entrepreneurs are exempted from VAT and therefore are not affected.

-Get certified with Odoo
+Get certified with CoquiAPPs
 -----------------------

-Getting compliant with Odoo is very easy.
+Getting compliant with CoquiAPPs is very easy.

 Your company is requested by the tax administration to deliver a certificate of conformity testifying that your software complies with the anti-fraud legislation.
-This certificate is granted by Odoo SA to Odoo Enterprise users `here <https://coqui.cloud/my/contract/french-certification/>`_.
+This certificate is granted by CoquiAPPs SA to CoquiAPPs Enterprise users `here <https://coqui.cloud/my/contract/french-certification/>`_.
-If you use Odoo Community, you should :doc:`upgrade to Odoo Enterprise
+If you use CoquiAPPs Community, you should :doc:`upgrade to CoquiAPPs Enterprise
-</administration/maintain/enterprise>` or contact your Odoo service provider.
+</administration/maintain/enterprise>` or contact your CoquiAPPs service provider.

 In case of non-conformity, your company risks a fine of €7,500.

 To get the certification, just follow the following steps:

-- If you use **Odoo Point of Sale**, :ref:`install <general/install>` the **France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis)** module by going to :menuselection:`Apps`, removing the *Apps* filter, then searching for *l10n_fr_pos_cert*, and installing the module.
+- If you use **CoquiAPPs Point of Sale**, :ref:`install <general/install>` the **France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis)** module by going to :menuselection:`Apps`, removing the *Apps* filter, then searching for *l10n_fr_pos_cert*, and installing the module.